 One way that the complexity of graffiti and street art can be approached is by framing new theoretical accounts of it.
 Rafael Schacter tries to break away from the standard dichotomy of graffiti as legal/illegal or art/vandalism.
-Instead of a simplistic good or bad understanding of graffiti Schacter introduces a concept of graffiti as ‘ornamental’.
+Instead of a simplistic, good or bad, understanding of graffiti Schacter introduces a concept of graffiti as ‘ornamental’.
 By putting graffiti on a wall the graffer is adding a new layer of material to the surface of the building.
 So in this sense a piece of graffiti is literally an ornament placed on the architecture of the city and can only be understood as part of the surface it is on.
 Schacter argues that wether graffiti is viewed positively or not the fact that it’s ornamental means that it becomes decorative art.
 He compares tagging to calligraphy and says that in fact the tag has two ornamental functions in that it ornaments the ‘writing system’ as well as the surface it is placed on.
-Just like a column on a museum or a door number such ornaments are integral to the architecture they are placed on.
+Just like a column on a museum, or a door number, such ornaments are integral to the architecture they are placed on.
 The argument here is essentially that buildings require graffiti.
-While it ornaments graffiti also disrupts the image of buildings that are used as monuments to convey power and dominant ideas.
-Graffiti and street art becomes threatening as “a non-institutional practice” that publicly subverts and questions.
+While it ornaments, graffiti also disrupts the image of buildings that are used as monuments to convey power and dominant ideas.
+The presence of graffiti and street art becomes threatening as “a non-institutional practice” that publicly subverts and questions.
 Schacter argues that ornaments, such as graffiti, “act as material indicators of their producer’s agency.”
 This idea can be illustrated with examples from some other chapters in the book.
-When Macdonald argues that the tag isn’t just a ‘creative product’ but “the display of (its) perceived masculine qualities” she demonstrates how the viewer is more concerned with the author than the writing itself.
-Another example could be taken from the chapter on yarn bombing.
-Haveri highlights how the practice is often questioned, as the product could be put to better practical use.
-Is such criticism always about concern over resources or concern over the role of the producer?
-When the viewer perceives the producer of an ornament to be a threat they denigrate it.
-Not because, for example, a tag itself is threatening but because the person who put it there is.
-Both Kramer and Susan Phillips emphasise the resulting dehumanising discourses that commonly equate taggers with animals, such as dogs marking their territory.
+When Macdonald argues that the tag isn’t just a ‘creative product’ but “the display of (its) perceived masculine qualities” she demonstrates how the viewer is concerned with the author as much as the writing itself.
+Another example could be taken from the chapter on yarn bombing where Haveri highlights how the practice is often questioned, as the product could be put to ‘better’ practical use.
+Is such criticism always about concern over resources or over the role of the producer?
+When the viewer perceives the producer of an ornament to be a threat they denigrate it not because, for example, a tag itself is threatening but because the person who put it there is.
+Both Kramer and Susan Phillips emphasise the resulting dehumanising discourse that commonly equates taggers with animals, such as dogs marking their territory.
 Here Schacter’s explanation of graffiti as ornamental provides a more nuanced approach to studying graffiti.
 One which doesn’t rely on an opinionated and overly simple, positive or negative, judgement as its starting point.

 Moving on from the theoretical I’ll briefly mention a few other chapters in the Routledge Handbook that I enjoyed reading.
-A couple of unusual topics, that are also related, are hobo and gang graffiti.
+A couple of the more unusual topics, that are also related, are hobo and gang graffiti.
 John Lennon describes graffiti made by itinerant hobos who hopped the US railways to find work across the country.
 He shows that much of what is commonly perceived to be graffiti created by hobos on freight trains was actually done by the railway workers themselves.
 While these workers were tied to one locality their graffiti travelled across the continent.
-In contrast hobos who made graffiti travelled around with it and even competed with other hobos.
+By contrast hobos who made graffiti travelled around with it and even competed with other hobos.
 Lennon also refutes the idea that this sort of graffiti was commonly used as a secret language.
 Instead he says that this early freight train graffiti was a way for marginalised working class people to leave their mark on the railways that were so important to their lives.
 Interestingly hobo graffiti was an early influence on american gangs who used tar collected from freight trains to leave their mark.
 Phillips works on deconstructing gang graffiti and challenging common misconceptions about it.
-Unlike hobo graff, gang graffiti is a form of subcultural communication.
 In two case studies she breaks down pieces of gang graffiti to show the meanings they contain.
-Territory, affiliation, and rivalries are symbolised through numbers, crossed out letters and abbreviated names.
-Phillips contests the common assumption that gang graffiti leads to gang violence, and points to another study that found the clean lettering styles of gang graffiti countered the disordered environments they were produced in.
+Territory, affiliation, and rivalries are symbolised through numbers, crossed out letters, and abbreviated names.
+Phillips contests the assumption that gang graffiti leads to gang violence, and points to another study that found the clean lettering styles of gang graffiti countered the disordered environments they were produced in.
 These gang styles, such as cholo, have crossed over into mainstream graffiti which Phillips says has resulted in a focus on gang style rather than social context.